fightforthefuture/readthetpp/site/index.md

 [Electronic Frontier Foundation](https://www.eff.org), and [Communications Workers of America](http://www.cwa-union.org/).
 We are publishing the full TPP text along with expert annotations explaining how it could actually affect you.
+This site is a work in progress, and everyone is welcome to contribute.

 ---------